Credit Card Debt Consolidation Methods

 Lengthy Repayment Plans

-Debt counseling programs typically involve lengthy repayment plans, extending the duration over which individuals must make payments.
+Debt counselling programs typically involve lengthy repayment plans, extending the duration over which individuals must make payments.
 While this can reduce monthly payment amounts, it also means being in debt for a more extended period, which could lead to increased interest payments over time.

 Benefits of Debt Consolidation Loans